morleym/furtive-handbook/docs/concepts.md

 'Accurate' seeding means that competitors are correctly sorted from highest skill to lowest skill, and should result in a fair competition.
 'Bad' seeding would mean that competitors are not sorted correctly, and can lead to painful situations (usually involving top competitors eliminating each other earlier than they should).
 These adjectives are subjective, but usually have elements of objective basis to them.
-A well-seeded competition usually starts with uneven matchups skill-wise, and then over time will have closer and closer matches.
+A well-seeded competition usually starts with more 'imbalanced' matchups, and then progresses into closer and closer matchups.

 In each format guide, I will touch on how that format interacts with seeding.
 Some formats are heavily reliant on accurate seeding, some formats are not, and